Yanxxx/isaaclab-50xxGPU/README.md

 # Fixing PyTorch Compatibility for Isaac Lab on New-Generation NVIDIA GPUs

-TLDR:
+# TLDR:

 clone file Dockerfile.base to  your local drive and replace file `{ISAACLAB_PATH}/docker/Dockerfile.base`.
+Enjoy!

 ## 1. The Problem